microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### Invoiced Quantity
 **Formula**
-- This KPI calculates the total quantity of items that have been purchased and invoiced, by summing the Purchase Quantity column of the Purchases table, where Source Type = Purchase Value Entries Invoiced.
+- This measure calculates the total quantity of items that have been purchased and invoiced, by summing the Purchase Quantity column of the Purchases table, where Source Type = Purchase Value Entries Invoiced.

 **Data Sources**
 - Value Entry